lsimons/caseum/README.md

 ## Lightweight approach

-Caseum is for incremental, "just enough" architecture.
-It has stages:
+Caseum is for doing just enough architecture.
+It has three stages:

 1. brainstorming & whiteboarding
 2. diagrams & decision records
 3. models as code & executable specifications

-Many projects only need stage 1.
-Many other projects only need stages 1 and 2.
+Not all projects need all stages.

 See the [guide on stages of architecture](docs/guides/stages.md).